 Question: What techniques do you use to create a believable character?

 Explanation: This question is similar to one the interviewer asked you earlier about your acting methodology.
-Interviewers will often ask similar questions at different points during the interview to calibrate your answers and make sure that you are consistent.
+Interviewers will often ask similar questions at different points during the interview to calibrate your answers and make sure you are consistent.
 As long as you’re answering the questions truthfully and directly, there should be no issue with this.

-Example: “In order to create believable characters, I first take the time to understand who the character is, and learn about their background, motivations, and how they interact with other characters in the production.
+Example: “In order to create believable characters, I first take the time to understand who the character is and learn about their background, motivations, and how they interact with other characters in the production.
 Once I understand this, I take a great deal of time to practice being that character and acting as they would.
 I sometimes stay in character for extended periods while not on set to get a feel for how they would react to different situations.
-Once I get on set, all this preparation becomes apparent.”
+Once I get on set, all of this preparation becomes apparent.”